-Install the new draft hood by aligning the legs and inserting them into the slots provided on top of the water heater.
+Install the new draft hood by aligning the legs and inserting them into the slots on the flue damper's flange.
+(See Figure 29.)
 Do not reuse the draft hood from the old water heater, but rather use the new one that came with your new water heater.